DinoChiesa/ApigeeEdge-Workshop-20160728/README.md

 This is the supporting material for a hands-on workshop that introduces develoeprs to  Apigee Edge.

+All of the material here is released under the [Apache 2.0 license](LICENSE)

 ## Agenda

 ### Presentation : 20 mins